Find out about the National Fraud Initiative (NFI) services available for private and voluntary sector organisations.

 - instances where an employee and creditor are linked by the same bank account or the same address – this can identify employees who potentially have interests in companies your organisation is trading with

-Our data matching powers allow us to undertake any data matching for the purpose of preventing or detecting fraud.
-We appreciate that organisations hold a number of different data sets and we are happy to discuss any bespoke data matching you feel may address a particular fraud risk to your organisation.
-This could involve matching data you hold to data that NFI already collects or to other data that we may be able to secure on your behalf.
+The NFI data matching statutory powers allow data matching for the purpose of preventing or detecting fraud.
+To discuss any bespoke data matching you feel may address a particular fraud risk to your organisation by matching data that you hold to data that the NFI already collects, or to other data that we may be able to secure on your behalf, please email firstname.lastname@example.org

 How to get involved

-To discuss your requirements or sign up to take part please contact the NFI team.
+To discuss your requirements or to take part please email email@example.com